Enter your email below to access my best 35 content ideation strategies.

-There are several ways to delight your content readers:
+Here below some ways to delight your content readers.

 Custom images are great to break long chunks of text and deliver key information visually.

-For example, we created this image for the Progressive Web Apps article to support our point that your mobile website needs to be fast:
+For example, I created this image for the Progressive Web Apps article to support the point that a mobile website needs to be fast:

-We also played with font sizes and we aligned custom images on the side of the copy to keep the readers engaged while reading through examples:
+I also played with font sizes and I aligned custom images on the side of the copy to keep the readers engaged while reading through examples: